La-Trobe-University-Library/primo-views/README.md

     4. When they work...

 5. Save your changes
-    1. Save and commit any changes to your local fork: Changes side tab > Commit to <branchname>
+    1. Save and commit any changes to your local fork: Changes side tab
+	2. Add description of changes
+	3. Commit to <branchname>
-    2. Push your local commits to the remote repository: Push origin
+    4. Push commits to the origin remote: Click **Push origin**
-    3. Publish your current branch to GitHub.

-6. Merge your changes into the original branch
-    1. Create a pull request
+6. Create a pull request to the upstream repository
-    2. Invite reviewers
-    3. Address their review comments
-    4. Merge your pull request

-7. Delete your branch from both GitHub and your local machine
+    1. Go to the main page of your origin repository in GitHub website
+	2. Click **Contribute** > **Open pull request**
+    3. Click **Create pull request**
+	4. Add a title briefly describing the change
+	5. Add a description with more detail if needed
+	6. Click **Create pull request** to send to upstream repository owner to authorise

 ## Misc